felixabele/mongoid_simple_audit/README.md

 4. It supports the Mongoid wrapper

 Negative aspect though, its not working nicely hand in hand with not MongoDB backends

+## How to migrate simple_audit record stored with ActiveRecord

+If you want to migrate from the ActiveRecord version of simple_audit to a document based datamodel (maybe because your database got super fat), mongoid_simple_audit has a rake task for that.

+  rake mongoid_simple_audit:migrates_from_mysql_to_mongoid

 ## Contributing